Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolGroup.md

 ```

 ### -HasErrorsOnly
-Indicates that this cmdlet returns for only groups that have validation errors.
+Indicates that this cmdlet returns only groups that have validation errors.

 ```yaml
 Type: SwitchParameter